-VF maintains a \$2.25 billion senior unsecured revolving line of credit (the "Global Credit Facility") that expires in November 2026.
-VF may request an unlimited number of one-year extensions so long as each extension does not cause the remaining life of the Global Credit Facility to exceed five years, subject to stated terms and conditions; however, granting of any extension is at the discretion of the lenders.
+VF maintains a \$2.25 billion Global Credit Facility that expires in November 2026.
+VF may request an unlimited number of oneyear extensions so long as each extension does not cause the remaining life of the Global Credit Facility to exceed five years, subject to stated terms and conditions; however, granting of any extension is at the discretion of the lenders.
 The Global Credit Facility may be used to borrow funds in U.S. dollars or any alternative currency (including euros and any other currency that is freely convertible into U.S. dollars, approved at the request of the Company by the lenders) and has a \$75.0 million letter of credit sublimit.
-There were no borrowings under the Global Credit Facility during the years ended March 2025 and 2024.
-Any borrowings under the Global Credit Facility would currently be priced at a credit spread of 130 basis points over the appropriate benchmark interest rate based on the forward-looking secured overnight financing rate ("Term SOFR") or the Euro Interbank Offer Rate ("EURIBOR"), plus a credit spread adjustment of 30 basis points for Term SOFR, based on the agreement as amended in August 2024.
-VF is also required to pay a facility fee to the lenders, currently equal to 20 basis points of the committed amount of the facility.
+There were no borrowings under the Global Credit Facility during the years ended March 2024 and 2023.
+Any borrowings under the Global Credit Facility would currently be priced at a credit spread of 122.5 basis points over the appropriate benchmark interest rate based on Term SOFR or the Euro Interbank Offer Rate ("EURIBOR"), plus a credit spread adjustment of 22.5 basis points for Term SOFR, based on the agreement as amended in April 2024.
+VF is also required to pay a facility fee to the lenders, currently equal to 15 basis points of the committed amount of the facility.
 The credit spread and facility fee are subject to adjustment based on VF's credit ratings.
 Outstanding short-term balances may vary from period to period depending on the level of corporate requirements.

-VF has restrictive covenants on its Global Credit Facility, including a consolidated net indebtedness to consolidated net capitalization financial ratio covenant, as defined in the agreement as amended in May 2025.
-The calculation of consolidated net indebtedness is net of unrestricted cash and cash equivalents and the calculation of consolidated net capitalization permits certain addbacks, including non-cash impairment charges and material impacts resulting from adverse legal rulings, as defined in the amended agreement.
-The covenant calculation also excludes operating lease liabilities.
-The agreement requires the pledge of certain assets of VF and its subsidiaries pursuant certain agreement .Additionally, the amended agreement restricts the total amount of cash dividends and share repurchases to \$500.0 million annually, on a calendar-year basis.
-The consolidated net indebtedness to consolidated net capitalization ratio financial covenant, as of the last day of any fiscal quarter, cannot be greater than 0.70 to 1.00 through the last day of the fiscal quarter ended on or about September 30, 2024, then 0.65 to 1.00 through the last day of the fiscal quarter ending on or about September 30, 2025, and 0.60 to 1.00 thereafter.
-As of March 2025, VF was in compliance with all covenants.
+VF has restrictive covenants on its Global Credit Facility, including a consolidated net indebtedness to consolidated net capitalization financial ratio covenant, as defined in the agreement as amended in April 2024.
+The calculation of consolidated net indebtedness to consolidated net capitalization ratio permits certain addbacks, including non-cash impairment charges and material impacts resulting from adverse legal rulings, as defined in the amended agreement.
+Additionally, as amended, the consolidated net indebtedness to consolidated net capitalization ratio financial covenant, as of the last day of any fiscal quarter, cannot be greater than 0.70 to 1.00 through the last day of the fiscal quarter ending on or about September 30, 2024, then 0.65 to 1.00 through the last day of the fiscal quarter ending on or about September 30, 2025, and 0.60 to 1.00 thereafter.
+As of March 2024, VF was in compliance with all covenants.